jack-blackson/ioBroker.meteoalarm/docs/en/meteoalarm.md

 ## Settings
 "No Background Color in HTML Widget":
-Ability to use the HTML Widget without background color (e.g. if you want to use the color object to fill your whole widget, not just the html widget)
+Ability to use the HTML Widget without background color (e.g. if you want to use the color object to fill your whole widget, not just the html widget).

-"Define Warning colors":
-Ability to define the colors for the various alarm levels in HEX code.
-Used for HTML widget and also for the color object to manually assign it to another widget

 "Use white icons":
-Use white icons instead of black ones
+Use white icons instead of black ones.

 "Icons":
-Define the size of the icon in the HTML widget
+Define the size of the icon in the HTML widget.

 "No symbols in widget":
 Don't use the symbol in the HTML widget.
 You can still access it in the objects.
 This is usefill if you want to show the icon seperatly from the widget - e.g. in a bigger size.

 "Today instead of Weekday"
 Show in the header of the widget instead of the weekday "today", "tomorrow" or "yesterday.

+"Define Warning colors":
+Ability to define the colors for the various alarm levels in HEX code.
+Used for HTML widget and also for the color object to manually assign it to another widget

 ## Alarm Types Setup
 Here you can define which alarm levels and alarm types are tracked.
 This has an effect on the alarm objects, on the HTML widget and on the JSON object.